 Please remember that each individual is unique.
 Your issues and concerns may, or may not, resonate with the descriptions contained in these pages, and please don't be discouraged from contacting us if you don't identify with these labels.
 No concern is too trivial, and if you feel we might be able to help you, please don't hesitate to contact us.

-Some students want a little help to get started with self help so we are able to offer one off sessions for assisted self help or to direct you to particular self help programmes.
+Some students want a little help to get started with self help so we are able to offer one off or a series of supported self help sessions to help you tailor your own support.

 The Counselling Service is just one of a range of free services available to students.
 You may also wish to find out about others by going to the Services and Resources page of the University website.
 If you are a member of staff supporting a student, you may find the Student Support at Bristol information helpful.
 There is also a one page student support guide (PDF, 63kB).

 To explore possible links between physiological and psychological states you can consult your doctor or visit the NHS website .

 In addition, the Students' Union provides a range of helpful leaflets on various relevant topics; or you can visit their Just Ask Centre where you can find information and advice on a wide range of issues.

-The following are some general self help websites that can be accessed for support, information and strategies for working through problems:
+The following are some general links to support, information and strategies for working through problems: